narralabs/brackets/README.md

 ## Getting Started

 All the work will be done in the `src` folder.
-The `src` folder will then be compiled to the `extensions` folder.
+The `src` folder will then be compiled to the `extension` folder.

 1. Install packages: `npm install`
 2. Run the build: `npm run-script dev`.
-This will watch the `src` folder for changes and compile into `extensions`
+This will watch the `src` folder for changes and compile into `extension`
-3. In chrome://extensions, click "Load unpacked" and select the `extensions` folder
+3. In chrome://extensions, click "Load unpacked" and select the `extension` folder

 ## Releasing Your Extension